 This will give their peers further practice analyzing arguments, and give the writers further ideas for how to improve their arguments.
 These discussions can prove especially helpful in integrating opposing viewpoints into their argumentative writing.
 (Some teachers even go so far as to assign students’ to write or argue from a point of view completely opposed to their original point of view.)

 During the process of oral discussion, teachers can emphasize that argumentative writing is, in many ways, a formalization of the kind of conversational debate we engage in everyday and that is typical in a healthy democratic society.

 Part Three: Feedback

-For educators, it can be difficult to find the right tone to strike with writing feedback, as well as whether to prioritize deep feedback (on content and argument) or surface feedback (on things like sentence structure and grammar).
+For educators, one of the most difficult parts of teaching writing is trying to find the right tone to strike with writing feedback, as well as whether to prioritize deep feedback (on content and argument) or surface feedback (on things like sentence structure and grammar).
 Time constraints obviously play a role here too, and teachers must adjust their feedback according to their knowledge of individual student needs.